Hickey77/ccapproval/README.md

 [This solution is part of the Company Communicator Adoption Kit](https://aka.ms/ccadopt)

+Best practice is to have just a few people with the ability to send Company Communications (Operators).
+1. Requesters:  Anyone with Form link can request new company Communications
+2. Approvers:  Flow sends Approval Email and task to designated departmental approver
+3. CC Operator:  Once communication is approved, they send the draft message at specified time.
+The flow could also send planner task or reminder to operators

 # Deployment Guide
 I. Create a Form for users to submit new requests for Company Communicator communication.
   - Form needs to collect Card Title, Card Summary, Image URL, Author, Button Title, Button URL which we pass to Flow for use in Approvals and to create the draft Company Communicator card.